Helen Zille: Controversies

+Allegations of racism

+In May 2019, Zille was asked to apologise for comments in which she said that "black privilege" meant looting and being re-elected.
+Zille tweeted: "Amazing.
+People can run around all day making the most outrageous racial generalisations about a tiny minority in this country by stigmatising 'whiteness', and the sky falls in when you give them a taste of their own medicine.
+I am not doing double standards any more."
+Zille went further, stating she was "embarrassed at South Africans' generalisations about 'whiteness'".
+She added that "whiteness" was a swear word used to "stigmatise and marginalise".

+Zille was criticised for calling the singer Simphiwe Dana a "professional black".

-2008 Xenophobia comments
+2008 xenophobia comments

-The DA and mayor Helen Zille drew criticism for their response to the 2008 xenophobic attacks in Cape Town.
+The DA and then mayor Helen Zille drew criticism for their response to the 2008 xenophobic attacks in Cape Town.
 In particular, Finance Minister Trevor Manuel accused Zille of "fanning the flames", by speaking out against foreign drug dealers while on a visit to Mitchell's Plain.
 Zille responded that she had been completely misquoted, and challenged Manuel to read newspaper transcripts of her speech.
 Zille has also accused the ANC government of creating a dependency culture lacking of economic development that has fuelled xenophobia.

 Criminalisation of deliberately spreading HIV with multiple partners

-While addressing a wellness summit hosted by the Western Cape Health department, Zille had called for irresponsible men who knew they were HIV positive, yet refused to use condoms and had multiple sexual partners, to be charged with attempted murder, and for a shift in focus from the treatment of preventable diseases to unpreventable diseases.
+While addressing a wellness summit hosted by the Western Cape Health department, Zille had called for men who knew they were HIV positive, yet refused to use condoms and had multiple sexual partners, to be charged with attempted murder, and for a shift in focus from the treatment of preventable diseases to unpreventable diseases.
 Some AIDS activists warned against such a move and called Zille's remarks "careless and misleading."
 Among those who criticized Zille's position were the Constitutional Law scholar Pierre de Vos and prominent AIDS activist and director of Section 27, Mark Heywood.